awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

 ### Lambda Functions

-Details on Lambda implementations
+Details on Lambda Functions and How They Operate

 #### sensor-source

 This is a long running Lambda that generates and publishes simulated sensor data to a local stream.
-It also exposes a simplistic API for turning on and off the sensor data. the API listens on port 0.0.0.0:8180.
+It also exposes a simplistic API for turning on and off the sensor data. the API listens on port 0.0.0.0:8180 (this port is opened on the Cloud9 instance).